jerryxh/wp-ecommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.2 =
+Bug fix for show Compare Features Tab on Product Page

 = 2.1.1 =
 Install this update now to fix a bug that is causing your text font colour selections to not be saved when update button is clicked.